ErnieTech101/WSJT-ADIF-Log-Visualizer/README.md

 # Simple and Easy Installation

+## Overview:

-QUICK INSTALL: Install Python 3.x.x.
-Download and un-zip the wsjtx-log-mapper.zip release file to WSJT-X's C:\Users\...\AppData\Local\WSJT-X directory, edit the config.json file with Notepad with your CALL, LAT-LON and QRZ.com API key, open a CMD window with Admininstrator issue the command python start_servers.py and then navigate your browerser to localhost:8000 to enjoy using the WSJT-X ADIF Log Visualizer & Mapper.
+- Install Python 3.x.x. first.
+- Download and un-zip the wsjtx-log-mapper.zip release file to WSJT-X's C:\Users\...\AppData\Local\WSJT-X directory.
+- Use Notepad to edit the config.json file with your CALL, LAT-LON, GRID and QRZ.com API key,
+- Open a CMD window with Admininstrator rights and issue the command `python start_servers.py`
+- Navigate your browerser to localhost:8000 to enjoy using WSJT-X ADIF Log Visualizer & Mapper.

 ## Step-by-Step Installation (Do This)